 Understand that a divorce can leave casualties behind.
 You need to make sure that your kids are okay because divorce can undermine their sense of stability and security.
 You also need to allow yourself to mourn appropriately, because you too have lost something precious.

-Then, breathe deeply and ask yourself if there's a bit of good will to work with.
+Then, breathe deeply and ask yourself if there's a bit of goodwill to work with.
 If so, you may want to throw down the gauntlet and demand change.
 You never know.
-I remember one woman who threatened to leave; it led to over twenty years of sobriety for her husband.
+I remember one woman who threatened to leave; it led to over 20 years of sobriety for her husband.
 Most successful cases are less dramatic.
 Couples get into therapy, start to enjoy each other again and begin to let go of past hurts.